Responsive Design (22 min)

 10 Turning the Responsive AI Off

-If you want your content to only be displayed with your specific device configuration.
+If you want your content displayed only on your specific device configuration.

 1. Expand the device dropdown.